- OFFICIAL NAME = THE COMMONWEALTH OF THE BAHAMAS

 The first inhabitants of the Bahamas was as early as 300 to 400 AD, who relied on the ocean for food.

-From around 900-1500 AD, the next settlers where the Lucayan people.
+From around 900-1500 AD, the next settlers were the Lucayan people.
 They were a branch of the Tainos who inhabited most of the Caribbean islands at the time.

 In 1492, Christopher Columbus arrived on the shores of the Bahamas, conquered the land, and enslaved the Lucayan people.
 Within 25 years, most of them had died from diseases and hardship.
-Smallpox alone had wiped out more than half of the population .
+Smallpox alone, wiped out more than half of the population .

-On July 10, 1973, the Bahamas became a free and sovereign country, ending 325 years of peaceful British rule, although they still remain a member of the Commonwealth Of Nations, with Elizabeth II as its Queen.
+On July 10, 1973, the Bahamas became a free and sovereign country, ending 325 years of peaceful British rule, although they still remain a member of the Commonwealth Of Nations, of which Her Majesty Queen Elizabeth II is the head.